mhanberg/temple/guides/your-first-template.md

 ## Elixir Expressions

-Any Elixir expression can be used anywhere inside of a Temple template.
+Any Elixir expression can be used anywhere inside a Temple template.
 Here are a few examples.

 ```elixir
 temple do